OpenTreeOfLife/reference-taxonomy/registry/README.md

     ott28 = Taxonomy.getTaxonomy('ott2.8/', 'ott')
     ott28.select('Chloroplastida').dump('plants-ott28/')

-## Outcomes of tests

-The system can be stress tested in many ways; so far I have one generic test (in registry_test.py) that can be applied to a pair of trees, and "old" tree A and a "new" tree B.  It performs the following sequence of operations:

-1. Start with an empty registry
-2. Extend it by making new registrations for nodes in tree A
-3. Resolve registrations against tree B
-4. Extend registry by making new registrations for nodes in tree B lacking assigned registrations

-We can then analyze the outcome as follows.
-Look at every node N1 in tree A that has a counterpart N2 in tree B (as determined by OTT id).
-N1 was assigned registration R1 after step 2, and N2 was assigned registration R2 after step 4.
-If R1 = R2, the registry has successfully rediscovered that the nodes correspond.
-If R1 != R2, but R1 resolves to N2, we probably have a case where nodes were merged.
-Otherwise, the registry has decided that the two nodes, which were determined to be "the same" by smasher, are so different that they need distinct ids, i.e. annotations applied to N1 may not be applicable to N2.

-Such a change might occur if the membership constraints for R1 cannot be satisfied in the new tree, or if a taxon in the old tree is simply not present ("deleted") from the new tree.

-The consequence of a change in assignment (i.e. registry id) is that occurrences of the old ids in annotations will not resolve in the newer tree.
-The assignment is therefore "lost" if one is consulting the newer tree to resolve identifiers.
-Information about the identifier is retained in the registry, however, and that may enable some kind of recovery.

-To simplify matters, we ignore 'hidden' nodes (incertae sedis etc.) in the analysis.

-### Comparing taxonomy with synthetic tree

-We can apply this test to a taxonomy and a synthetic tree produced based on it.
-When we apply it to the plants branch of OTT 2.9 and the plants branch of the draft 4 synthetic tree, 10 non-merge node pairs have "changed" registrations.
-In every case this is because registrations mentioned in membership constraints do not resolve because the synthetic tree lacks a node that's present in the taxonomy.

-The fact that membership constraints are always satisfied is a result of the way the synthesis procedure assigns OTT ids to internal nodes: it ensures that a tip descends from a node in the synthetic tree if and only if the taxon corresponding to the tip descends, in the taxonomy, from the taxon corresponding to taxon with the assigned id.

-Nodes missing from the synthetic tree are almost all 'hidden' nodes, which means that we have

-This test is the 'test29_4' target in the Makefile.

-### Comparing taxonomy versions

-We can also apply the test to successive versions of OTT.
-When we apply it to the plants branch of OTT 2.8 and the plants branch of OTT 2.9, 859 non-merge node pairs have distinct registrations.
-In every case this is because the membership constraints from the old tree are not satisfied in the new tree.

-This test is the 'test28_29' target in the Makefile.

-### Other tests

-I haven't run tests involving three or more trees.

 ## Ideas for things to do

 Sample choice has a big impact on identifier stability.